sonix-network/sonix-network/content/donate.md

 Right now we are looking for hosting space in **Equinix SK2**.
 Reach out if you are able to host about 500W of power and 4U of space.

+### Help extend our network

+Currently the patch panel in **Digital Realty Stockholm** is full and requires a upfront payment of approximately 50 000 SEK in order to upgrade to a larger panel.
+If your company is interested in footing this bill, please let us know!

 ### Donate Hardware